TobiasMKr/TDT4100-Project/README.md

-Project from TDT4100 where i made a gauss calculator with java and javaFX.
+Project from TDT4100 where i made a gauss calculator in Java to solve matrix multiplication.